technoblogy/ir-remote-wand/README.md

 # IR Remote Wand
 A simple universal remote control based on an ATtiny85.
+For more information see http://www.technoblogy.com/show?25TN.